Club Sponsored Projects

 Christmas Bird Count

 The Christmas Bird Count is currently undertaken in Peterborough and Petroglyphs Provincial Park.
 It is the longest operating wildlife survey in the region.
 Historically bird counts have been held in Millbrook, Buckhorn and Woodview.
+Map available on our resources page.

 Bird Feeders at Ecology Park